Some more about the school that moved in next door of the family Farwerck and eventually ate up the villa itself.

 “In 1967 the board bought the villa Caecilia next to Emmastraat 56 and established new classrooms there.
 Later the villa would be taken down to make room for the current new building, currently in use as administration building for United Schools Alberdingkh Thijm Foundation.” […] “At the plot of the villa of Emmastraat 58 temporary classrooms were arranged.”
 “In 1971 more temporary classrooms were built on the terrain of Emmastraat 56.”

 So far the report.
 The remaining description aren’t of much interest to our story, but the report does haves some groundplans and situation sketches which are of some interest.

-This is from 1981.
+The image on the left is supposedly from 1981, but I either misread or the information is wrong.
+It is more likely that this is the situation before 1967.
 See that small building in the bottom left corner?
 Could that be what remained of Caecilia?
 For reference I added the groundplan of Caecilia from 1925.
 Could be?

-What is also strange is that there are drawings up until 1999, but all later drawings are only of the inverted C. Apparently the building that replaced villa Caecilia never really became part of the school itself after the temporary classrooms were abandoned.
+What is a bit strange is that there are drawings up until 1999, but all later drawings are only of the inverted C. Apparently the building that replaced villa Caecilia never really became part of the school itself after the temporary classrooms were abandoned.